How many hours do you spend managing emails each week? It's likely more than just a few.

 12. Flag emails that need urgent attention

-Flagging the emails will remind you that you need to review emails that require some extra attention.
-In Gmail, you could star them so they appear in your starred folder.
-While in Outlook, you would flag them.
+Flagging emails serves as a reminder to review those that need extra attention.
+In Gmail, you can star them so they appear in your starred folder, while in Outlook, you can flag them.

-You can also mark important emails as unread so that you reply to your most time-pressing emails first.
+You can also mark important emails as unread, enabling you to prioritize your most time-consuming replies.

 You could also schedule a specific time during the week to handle these emails all at once.